Teddy-XiongGZ/MedRAG/README.md

 (Context: context length of the LLM; Open: Open-source.)

+## Requirements
+Please first install the required packages in `requirements.txt`.

+For GPT-3.5/GPT-4, an OpenAI API key is needed.
+Replace the placeholder with your key in `src/config.py`.

+Git-lfs is required to download and load corpora for the first time

 ## Usage

 Currently, we only provide support for Textbooks for demonstration.

-git-lfs is required to download and load corpora for the first time

 ```python
 from src.medrag import MedRAG